actXc/moodle_filter_botr/README.md

 I am working also on a repository.

 ##Installation:
-1. put all files into the folder moodle/filter/cdn
+1. put all files into the folder moodle/filter/botr
 2. go to moodle site administration -> notification (the filter should be listed)
 3. install
 4. do the set up

 ##Set up:
-1. go to site administration -> plugin -> filter ->cdn filter
+1. go to site administration -> plugin -> filter ->botr filter
 2. add you credentials etc.
-3. enable the filter where it is needed, by default the cdn filter is disabled.
+3. enable the filter where it is needed, by default the botr filter is disabled.
 You can change this under Plugins > Filters.
 The plugin in can be activated for every entity or for a whole course etc.

 Report your experience here